 Visit the Graduate School of Liberal Arts application page for more application details and a link to the online application cover sheet.
 Note that our program does not require a writing sample, only a personal statement.

 For students who do not have an approved waiver of language testing, regular admission to the MSCS program requires language scores of 80 TOEFL (iBT), 6.5 IELTS, or 105 Duolingo English Test.
-For students with lower scores, Duquesne's Pathway Program for the Master of Science in Computer Science (MSCS) program is designed for international graduate applicants who want to improve their English language skills while starting graduate-level coursework.
+NOTE: If COVID-19 disruptions prevent you from taking language tests, please contact us using the left sidebar information.
+For students with scores somewhat below the required minimums, Duquesne's Pathway Program for the Master of Science in Computer Science (MSCS) program is designed for international graduate applicants who want to improve their English language skills while starting graduate-level coursework.
 Students admitted to the Computer Science Pathway Program take English as a Second Language (ESL) coursework at Duquesne while also enrolling in graduate courses in the MSCS program.
 Students who successfully complete the Pathway Program, which lasts no more than one year, and who earn appropriate scores on the GRE, will be directly admitted to the MSCS program with six graduate credits earned toward their degree.
 The program requires applicants to have earned iBT (TOEFL) test scores of at least 60, IELTS scores of at least 5.5, or Duolingo scores of at least 85 prior to starting the program and to have an appropriate background in Computer Science.
 See the Pathway Program page for full details and to apply.
-NOTE: If COVID-19 disruptions prevent you from taking language tests, please contact us using the left sidebar information.

-International students who have not had language testing waived as well as all international students who are offered teaching assistantships will be required to have their language skills assessed by Duquesne University's English as a Second Language program and the Center for Teaching Excellence.
+International students who have not had language testing waived as well as all international students who are offered teaching assistantships will be required to have their language skills assessed by Duquesne University's English as a Second Language program and, for teaching assistants, the Center for Teaching Excellence.
 If a student's language skills need to be improved, the student will be required to pay for and successfully complete appropriate English language training courses.